LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

     }
 ```

-The following will check whether the tenant has enough `Ether` in his wallet to pay one time security deposit & one month rent in advance.
+The following will check whether the tenant has enough `Ether` in his wallet to pay one-time security deposit and one month's rent in advance.

 ```ruby
     modifier enoughAgreementfee(uint _index) {